Out-of-the-box global connectivity for healthcare IoT

-Brighter is a Swedish healthtech company founded in 2007 with the mission to improve quality of life and reduce the complications of chronic diseases, starting with diabetes.
-To that end, they developed Actiste a pocket-sized, mobile connected device servicing insulin-treated diabetics with measurement of glucose levels, insulin injections, and automatic logging all in a single unit.
+Brighter is a Swedish health tech company founded in 2007 with the mission to improve quality of life and reduce the complications of chronic diseases.
+Through a digital ecosystem of connected devices, Brighter allows users to share data with healthcare providers, family, payers and other parties.
+To that end, the team developed Actiste, a pocket-sized, connected device serving insulin-treated diabetics with measurement of glucose levels, insulin injections, and automatic logging, all in a single unit.

 A digital interface stores data on glucose readings and dosing levels, and allows users to log meals and other relevant data.
 This data is then securely shared with healthcare professionals and caregivers chosen by the user via a mobile network connection.

 To launch Actiste globally, Brighter needed to offer a unified customer experience in each market.
 Actiste required robust, out-of-the-box connectivity anywhere it might be used.

 It was also crucial that the data gathering and sharing was secure and in compliance with local and global regulations.
 Making that all happen would require an ecosystem of operator and enterprise partners.

 Brighter’s Actiste device addresses diabetes, a health issue that impacts people around the world.
 This IoT solution needs to work locally and at a global level.
 Truls Sjösted, CEO at Brighter, tells how Ericsson supported this solution from idea to readiness for the global market.

 - Brighter wanted to launch its IoT health solution globally

 - The device needed a secure connectivity solution to work in each market

 - Brighter pre-installed a Gemalto eUICC / eSIM

 - Brighter chose Arkessa solutions to connect the Actiste device